 Total operating costs incurred for the year ended December 31, 2020 decreased by approximately 4.4% to \$4,053,469 as compared to \$4,238,776 for the year ended December 31, 2019.
 Operating costs include salaries and wages, selling and administrative expenses, professional fees and depreciation.
 During the years ended December 31, 2020 and 2019, our largest operating cost was salaries and wages, which represented 70% and 76% of our operating costs, respectively.
 The reduction in total operating costs from 2019 to 2020 is primarily attributable to the staff reductions and production slow down during the months of March through June 2020 as a result of COVD-19.
 Production during the first half of 2020 was reduced to one boat per week as opposed to two and one half boats per week pre-COVID.-19.
 As sales increased during the second half of the year, we added additional employees to fulfill production.
-Selling and administrative expenses increased 10% for the year ended December 31, 2020 to \$872,669 as compared to \$786,548 for the year ended December 31, 2019 as a direct result of increased sales in the second half of 2020.
+Selling and administrative expenses increased 10% for the year ended December 31, 2019 as a direct result of increased sales in the second half of 2020.
 Professional fees increased 10% for the year ended December 31, 2019 as we had higher fees in preparation for our public offering.
-Depreciation expenses increased 35% for the year ended December 31, 2019 as we had higher fees in preparation for our public offering.
-Depreciation expenses increased 35% for the year ended December 31, 2019 due to (1) plant improvements to facilitate the production process into a linear design for more efficient output, (2) roof repairs and insulation of existing structures, and (3) automation equipment for our thermoform internal parts as well as a CNC cutting machine for our upholstery department.
+Depreciation expenses increased 35% for the year ended December 31, 2019 as compared to the year ended December 31, 2019 due to (1) plant improvements to facilitate the production process into a linear design for more efficient output, (2) roof repairs and insulation of existing structures, and (3) automation equipment for our thermoform internal parts as well as a CNC cutting machine for our upholstery department.
 We anticipate that our selling and administration expenses will increase slightly throughout 2021, inclusive of salaries, travel and professional fees.